 There is a call for a modified (more condensed, instructive) EMF for regular use by planners, regulating agencies and developers.
-The draft document was modified based on inputs from the national workshop and comments on the draft by the World Bank.
+The EMF was finalized based on inputs from the national workshop and comments on the draft by the World Bank.
+The inputs from the colleagues at the Bank were very instructive in giving shape to this final product.
+Unfortunately, the contract arrangement and time frame did not allow for the consultant to address all of the suggestions and recommendations from the Bank.
+The suggestions not addressed relates to inclusion of additional information addressing the December floods.